Marthijn-B/react-expense-tracker/README.md

 You can:
 * Enter a new item (Both fields are required)
 * View your list of expenses
-* Delete a single expense from the List
+* Delete a single expense from the list
 * Clear the whole list and start over

 ### Hooks used: